Our scientists and management are committed to the pursuit of new medical therapies.

 Scott Thacher, Ph.D., CEO and Director

-Prior to founding Orphagen, Scott directed programs in acne, psoriasis, hyperlipidemia, and diabetes at Allergan, focusing on nuclear receptor-based therapeutics, served on management teams for strategic collaborations in dermatology and diabetes, and supported the successful NDA filing for Tazorac® (tazarotene), a topical retinoid for psoriasis and acne.
+Prior to founding Orphagen, Scott directed programs in dermatology and metabolic disease at Allergan, focusing on nuclear receptor-based therapeutics.
+He supported the successful NDA filing for Tazorac® (tazarotene), a topical retinoid for psoriasis and acne.
 He is author on 30 publications in cell biology and pharmacology, including the discovery of transglutaminase type 1 (TGase1).
-Scott was previously on the biochemistry faculty at the Texas A&M College of Medicine (1986-1993) and holds a Ph.D. in biophysics from Harvard University and a B.S. in physics (Stanford).
-Scott is also a co-founder of Io Therapeutics and co-founder and first President of the San Diego Entrepreneurs Exchange.
+Scott was previously on the biochemistry faculty at the Texas A&M College of Medicine and holds a Ph.D. in biophysics from Harvard and a B.S. in physics (Stanford).
+Scott was the co-founder and first President of the San Diego Entrepreneurs Exchange, a networking group that encourages new technology company formation and growth.
+He is also a co-founder and former board member of Io Therapeutics.

 was previously Senior Director of Pharmacology and Lead Discovery at Neurocrine Biosciences (San Diego, CA) where he managed internal drug discovery programs in CNS, autoimmunity, and metabolic disease.
 While at Neurocrine, Paul led a joint research collaboration with Janssen Pharmaceuticals to discover and develop corticotropin releasing factor (CRF) receptor antagonists for depression and other mood disorders.
 He joined Orphagen in 2008 and holds a Ph.D. in Pharmacology and Therapeutics from the University of South Florida.